 What is norovirus?

-Norovirus is a common type of gastrointestinal virus that can affect the stomach and intestines.
+Norovirus, often referred to as a “stomach bug,” is a common type of gastrointestinal illness.
 It is the second most prevalent illness in the general population behind the common cold.
-Symptoms include diarrhea, vomiting and/or stomach cramping.
 Most norovirus infections are not serious and most people will recover from their symptoms within one or two days.
 Norovirus can be transmitted from person to person, by eating or drinking foods and liquids infected with norovirus, or indirectly from touching surfaces or objects infected with norovirus and then touching his/her mouth, nose or eyes.
 The number of cases can be amplified in areas of close living quarters such as dormitories, hospitals, nursing homes, schools and cruise ships.

 What do cruise lines do to prevent illness from spreading?